 As a child I remember my grandmother (born 1882) reciting passages she had memorized from The McGuffey’s Eclectic Readers, school textbooks first published in 1836, selling 120 million copies between then and 1960, and continuing to sell 30,000 copies a year today.

 The McGuffey’s Eclectic Readers contained carefully selected material for all grade levels to be used in the one room schoolhouses of the past.

 An “eclectic reader” today is a person who reads a variety of things, and this describes me perfectly – I am likely to be reading anything: a juvenile picture book, Harry Potter, John Adams by David McCullough, Stiff – the Curious Lives of Human Cadavers by Mary Roach, modern fiction, Emerson’s Essays, Loren Eiseley, or The Children’s Blizzard (of 1888) by David Laskin.

 The Eclectic Reader bookstore is dedicated to the freethinkers and independent readers of the world who love to browse until their next book finds them.

 Besides our main goal of connecting people with the books they need/want in their lives to help them on their individual paths, it is our hope that we have created a learning environment where community events will promote connection with each other and the place we call home.

 This green business combines many ecological and community- building principles, from recycling to being an advocate for reading, writing and meaningful conversation.
 We support local authors and poets and offer many free community events.

-Only local people have been hired to create the unique, individualistic style of the bookstore carpenters, craftspeople writers and poets, lecturers, photographers, artists, musicians.
+Only local people have been hired to create the unique, individualistic style of the bookstore: carpenters, craftspeople, writers and poets, lecturers, photographers, artists, musicians.
 We invest in the community in which we live and do business.
-The store is located in my own neighborhood.

 - Stop in and check us out.